 BACON & RAVEN: Bacon & Raven (also listed as Raven & Bacon) was part of one of the oldest and most historical American piano manufacturers.
 Originally started in 1789 by the famous business tycoon John Jacob Astor along with piano makers Robert Stodart and William Dubois, the firm was originally known as Dubois & Stodart until 1836.
 In 1836, Stodart retired and George Bacon joined the firm.
 In 1841, Dubois left the firm and Bacon was joined by brothers Richard & Thomas Raven, and the firm’s name was changed to Bacon & Raven.

-After the death of George Bacon in 1855, his son Francis Bacon joined the firm and the name of the firm was changed to Bacon, Raven & Company.
+RAVEN, BACON & COMPANY: After the death of George Bacon in 1855, his son Francis Bacon joined the firm and the name of the firm was changed to Raven, Bacon & Company.
 In 1862 the name of the firm was again changed to simply “Raven & Bacon”.
-In 1872, Richard M. Raven died and the firm was taken over by Thomas Raven at which time the name of the firm was changed to Raven & Company.
-In 1878, Thomas Raven left the firm and the name of the company was changed to “Raven Piano Works”.
-Raven Piano Works was out of business before 1890.
-In 1871, Karr joined the firm and the name was changed to Bacon & Karr.
+In about 1872, Richard M. Raven died and the firm was taken over by Thomas Raven.
+The firm continued to operate as “Raven Piano Works until just before 1890.

 Can you find your instrument listed in these antique catalogs?